Lessons Learned

 • Reluctance to shift direction when faced with new realities.

-• Pride and ego – an unwillingness to collaborate, often ingrained in the organization as a result of the way employees are measured.
-Review this article from the INSEAD business school about Microsoft’s failure to short circuit Apple’s I-phone
+• Pride and ego.
+An unwillingness to collaborate, often ingrained in the organization as a result of the way employees are measured.
+Review this article from the INSEAD business school about Microsoft’s failure to short circuit Apple’s I-phone.

 • An aversion to creating stretch goals in order to minimize the risk of failure.